 This “girl” exists in countless genre films and for the first A Nightmare on Elm Street, it was Nancy, respectively portrayed by Heather Langenkamp.
 Despite (spoiler alert) surviving Freddy Krueger’s razor-sharp glove, the character doesn’t return for the sequel.
 Instead, A Nightmare on Elm Street 2: Freddy’s Revenge found a male lead, as newcomer Mark Patton was cast.
 Though he’d later be known as the first male “final girl”, Patton’s career at the time was tarnished by the film, as its undertones hit too close to home in a difficult time.

 I found this documentary to be an extremely powerful and insightful film, showcasing the cultural relevance of the horror genre.
-It highlights the extreme homophobia in the 80’s, which is so prevalent in the words used throughout films of that time.
-One of the most compelling moments of the film being when Patton confronts Chaskin on not creating a homoerotic movie, but instead a homophobic one.
+It highlights the extreme homophobia in the ’80s, which is so prevalent in the words used throughout films of that time.
+One of the most compelling moments of the film is when Patton confronts Chaskin on not creating a homoerotic movie, but instead a homophobic one.
 Where the character finds himself in a literal closet hiding.
-Whether “unintentional” or not, the scripts opportunity to only be subtext, instead poured out from the screen to Patton’s real life.
+Whether “unintentional” or not, the script’s opportunity to only be subtext, instead poured out from the screen to Patton’s real life.

-You can watch Scream, Queen!
-My Nightmare on Elm Street on VOD, including Apple TV, Amazon and Google Play,
+Scream, Queen!
+My Nightmare on Elm Street is available on Shudder

 0 comments on “SCREAM, QUEEN!
 MY NIGHTMARE ON ELM STREET & Queer Representation in Horror”